dipa96/shy/README.md

 # shy

-shy is a demo ios application protected using IOSSecuritySuite library.
+shy is a demo iOS application protected using IOSSecuritySuite library.
 The app was created to test new bypass methods for jailbreaking, tampering, debugging, emulation and more.

 ## Core